 Throughout an unprecedented year of isolation, Justin Bieber has taken to the studio to record tracks of optimism, strength, and love, reflected in his newest release, “Justice.”
 As a follow-up to his 2020 album, “Changes,” “Justice” showcases patterns of Bieber’s biggest insecurities while looking regretfully towards his past behavior.
 Likewise, we see a new, mature image from Bieber form out of said regrets, building his existing persona and lyrical messages.

-After a quadruple release of singles from the anticipated album over the past six months, “Justice” had already developed an R&B centric tone for listeners, providing a deep look into Bieber’s inner emotions, before its release.
-The final product delivered as promised, with a variety of romantic ballads and upbeat tracks to complement an intimate story.
+After a quadruple release of singles from the anticipated album over the past six months, “Justice” had already developed an R&B-centric tone for listeners, providing a deep look into Bieber’s inner emotions, before its release.
+The final product was delivered as promised, with a variety of romantic ballads and upbeat tracks to complement an intimate story.

 For an acoustic break, “Off My Face” details the intoxicating madness of falling in love.
 Bieber describes a loss of all senses where he confesses he is “forever ruined by you” in the greatest way possible.
 This style of music, a cliché romantic serenade, has been a staple across Bieber’s discography.
 With age, a transition away from an adolescent, bubblegum-pop sound is apparent, and “Off My Face” exhibits mature emotional development and songwriting skills.

 In “Die For You,” listeners are treated to a more upbeat pop anthem, reminiscent of his earlier discography, describing “pain and passion, my desire/you know I would die for you, the rest of my life for you.”
 On a similar note, “Peaches” exudes passionate, colorful energy through its R&B/funk nature, complete with a music video with equally creative visuals.